dorcoh/EntropyApproximator/README.md

-A supplement for the book <a src="https://mitpress.mit.edu/books/perturbations-optimization-and-statistics">"Perturbations, Optimization, and Statistics"</a> - Edited by Edited by Tamir Hazan, George Papandreou and Daniel Tarlow
+A supplement for the book <a src="https://mitpress.mit.edu/books/perturbations-optimization-and-statistics">"Perturbations, Optimization, and Statistics"</a> - Edited by Tamir Hazan, George Papandreou and Daniel Tarlow

 Chapter 9: "Probabilistic Inference by Hashing and Optimization" by Stefano Ermon